DannyvdSluijs/well-known-files/README.md

 # Cname
 This file specifies the CNAMEs that should be directed to the generated site.
-It should be used in together with GitHub Pages when using a custom domain
+It should be used in together with GitHub Pages when using a custom domain.
 |                    |                                                                                                                                                                  |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | File               | `CNAME`                                                                                                                                                   |